 - Board Directors as assigned and approved annually

-- Staff Leader of the Strategy Function (as Staff Liaison)
+- Staff Leader of the Strategy Function (as Executive Liaison)

 - As stated in the Level 1 Candidate Criteria for PMI Board Appointees Policy.